Mark Sheppard: What Happened After Supernatural?

 In 2017, Mark Sheppard appeared in the MacGyver reboot in the episode “Cigar Cutter.”
 In the original version of the show, W. Morgan Sheppard had played a character named Dr. Zito.
 In the reboot, Mark Sheppard played a killer who took the name of a murder victim, also named Dr. Zito.

 Mark Sheppard would join Supernatural in 2009 for the episode, “Abandon All Hope” and would appear on 70 episodes, concluding his run on the show in 2017’s “All Along the Watchtower.”

 In the Season 12 finale, Mark’s character Crowley sacrificed himself to help Sam and Dean Winchester win a battle with Lucifer.
 But despite the show’s penchant for bringing characters back from the dead, Mark Sheppard didn’t return to Supernatural for its fifteenth and final season.

 In a panel for Syfy, Mark Sheppard discussed his frustrations with getting cut from the show.
 “Once they decided they needed to do something different [with the direction of the show], they tried to get rid of me without telling me that they were going to get rid of me.
 But it became so apparent…It wasn’t this big bombshell at the end.”

 Mark Sheppard continued with his irritation over the last few seasons for the character, calling his death, “the slowest, most painful death I’ve ever seen.
 I’d gone from being the smartest character on the show to being the dumbest character on the show in two seasons.
 They ran out of what to do,” eventually saying that, “they tried to kill me off for two years!”

-Of course fans of Supernatural have missed Crowley, but Mark Sheppards new role in Doom Patrol at least gives audiences more of the actor in a charming and weird role that will hopefully for years to come.
+Of course, fans of Supernatural have missed Crowley, but his role in Doom Patrol at least gave audiences more of the actor in a charming and weird role that will hopefully continue for years to come.